Create A Simple Python Web Application That Interacts With Your Kubernetes Cluster

 return render(request, 'nodes.html', {'data': nodes})

-Let’s go through each line of code we added here.
-First, we imported the client and config module from the Kubernetes package.
+In the code above, we start by importing the client and config module from the Kubernetes package:

 from kubernetes import client, config

-Then we loaded are ~/.kubeconfig file which will then load our local minikube cluster.
+Then, we loaded the ~/.kubeconfig file, which will then load our local minikube cluster:

 config.load_kube_config()

-Then we created a new CoreV1Api() object from the client module.
-Now the reason why we’re using CoreV1Api is If you look at the list of methods and classes from the kubernetes-client documentation, there’s a method there called list_node which would allow us to pull information related to nodes from our cluster. list_node method is under the CoreV1Api class.
+Then, we created a new CoreV1Api() object from the client module.
+Now the reason why we’re using CoreV1Api is If you look at the list of methods and classes from the kubernetes-client documentation, there’s a method called list_node that allows us to pull information related to nodes from our cluster. list_node method is under the CoreV1Api class:

 v1 = client.CoreV1Api()

-We then assign the values from the list_node method to variable named nodes.
+Then, we assign the values from the list_node method to a variable named nodes.
 Afterward, we pass that value in the render function as a data parameter.

 return render(request, 'nodes.html', {'data': nodes})

-If we print the value of nodes here, we are presented with a dictionary.
+If we print the value of the nodes above, we are presented with a dictionary.
 Inside that dictionary, there’s a list called items.
 This list contains information about each node in the cluster.
-Since we’re using minikube which is a single-node Kubernetes cluster, we should expect to only see 1 node inside this list.
+Since we’re using minikube, which is a single-node Kubernetes cluster, we should expect to only see 1 node inside this list:

 {'api_version': 'v1',